ColinRaine/ColinRaine.github.io/README.md

 ## My Website

-A very, very basic website I'm using to learn how to build one and well, make it look cool.
-Right now it's the furthest thing from that but I have to start somewhere!
+A basic website I'm using to learn the fundamentals of web design.